CANADIAN TOURS – VIMY RIDGE AND THE SOMME

 The visit of the Newfoundland Park of Beaumont-Hamel and is preserved trench system will be the highlight of the tour to understand trench warfare and is a « must to see » place which can’t be missed on the Western Front

 This tour includes :

-Pick up at the train station
+- Pick up and drop off at the train station or hotel

-Please, contact us for the cost, dates and further information
+Please contact us for the cost, dates and further information